wesbragagt/ThePantryChef/README.md

 - First project for the Vanderbilt Coding Bootcamp, due March 18th 2019.
 This app takes user input of up to 3 ingredients and retrives up to 10 recipes involving those ingredients and prints them to the page.
 Dynamically updates and saves recent 3 searches.
 Also provides local weather info to help personalize the experience.

 ## License
-- None
+- MIT

 ## How to use this code
-- Open the app in the git environment and input 1 to 3 ingredients.
+- Open the app in the browser of choice and add 1 to 3 ingredients you would like to find recipes related to, for example, cheese, chicken and rice.

 ## Contact